The Holistic Select Dog Food Review: Tested & Evaluated 2023

 PRO TIP: If your dog is at risk of heart disease, or you’re concerned about giving them a grain-free diet, we recommend talking to your vet.
 They will be the best option to offer advice tailored to your dog’s unique needs and healthy background.

 Other than legumes and animal protein, these recipes also include chicken fat, tomato pomace, pea protein, and pork meal.
 We appreciate the use of fats from animal sources instead of the cheaper and more readily available soybean oil.

 Considering this is a kibble, the ingredient list is nice, and the meat ratio is respectable.
-We’re giving this brand 3 out of 5 in this category.
+Our team of independent experts agreed to give this brand 3 out of 5 in this category.

 Protein content 3/5

 As we’ve mentioned above, Holistic Select recipes all have meat as the first ingredient.
 Nevertheless, the recipes still lean heavily on legumes and grains.
 The grained recipes are particularly heavy in grains, so for higher protein content, we’d recommend the grain-free options.

 Other than the overall ratios in this food, we like the specific meat selected for these recipes.
 For example, the turkey and lentil recipe feature both turkey and turkey meal as the first two ingredients.
 “Turkey” is the whole animal, while “turkey meal” is a rendered, concentrated version of ground turkey.
 These two ingredients provide high-quality protein that your dog can easily absorb.

 Some of this brand’s recipes also include a second animal protein source.
 In the recipe we’re examining, we have pork meal as well.
 Of course, the legumes also bump up the protein content.
 The turkey and lentil recipe has lentils, peas, chickpeas, and pea protein.
 These are counted in the final protein percentage, so keep that in mind when you’re looking at the guaranteed analysis.